IntersectMBO/cardano-coin-selection/information/specification.md

 ## Largest-First

-The **Largest-First** coin selection algorithm selects entries from the UTxO set in _descending order of value_, from largest to smallest.
+The **Largest-First** coin selection algorithm considers UTxO set entries in _descending order of value_, from largest to smallest.

-When applied to a list of [requested outputs](#requested-output-list), the algorithm repeatedly selects UTxO entries from the [initial UTxO set](#initial-utxo-set) until the total value of selected entries is greater than or equal to the total value of requested outputs.
+When applied to a list of [requested outputs](#requested-output-list), the algorithm repeatedly selects entries from the [initial UTxO set](#initial-utxo-set) until the total value of selected entries is greater than or equal to the total value of requested outputs.